jniranjanreddy/linux/Django-Gunicorn-Nginx.md

 ```
 ## createing project.
-## Install python3.10 my requiremnt is 3.10, so installed in 3.10, it may work for some other versions.
+## Install python3.10, my requiremnt is 3.10, so installed in 3.10, it may also work for some other versions.
 ```
 https://github.com/jniranjanreddy/linux/blob/main/python-3-10.md

 mkdir ~/myproject
-cd mkdir ~/myproject
+cd ~/myproject
 python3.10 -m venv myprojectenv source myprojectenv/bin/activate